janScheible/test-gap-analysis/README.md

 All files of the change set are then parsed for methods in the second step.
 Methods are (static) methods, (static) initializers, constructors and lambda methods.
 Methods can be nested.
-The code of the inner methods shouldn't be considered as code of the outer messages.
+The code of the inner methods shouldn't be considered as code of the outer methods.
 Therefore the code of the inner methods is masked.
 The same masking applies to comments.
 Comment changes shouldn't be treated as as code change as well.